 ESE currently has 10 trustees.
-ESE makes every attempt to minimise the costs of the Executive Committee meetings, by holding them at training courses or congresses where the trustees are already present.
-In addition, Committees of ESE carry out their businesses where possible by email, phone or by meeting at a training course or congress where the members are already present.
-In 2020 the trustees' expenses wholly attributable to committee business was €562 (2019: €7,707).
-The number of trustees who had expenses reimbursed was 2 (2019: 11).
-ESE paid a premium of €6,099 (2019: €5,902) to its insurers for trustees indemnity insurance.
+ESE makes every attempt to minimise the costs of the Executive Committee and Committee meetings by holding in-person meetings alongside the annual congress where the trustees are already present.
+Other meetings are held via video conference and, in addition, ESE Committees carry out their businesses where possible by email or phone.
+In 2021 the trustees' expenses wholly attributable to committee business was €1,245 (2020: €7,707).
+The number of trustees who had expenses reimbursed was 2 (2020: 11).
+ESE paid a premium of €6,099 (2020: €5,902) to its insurers for trustees indemnity insurance.